Jamesx86-64/JameOS/README.md

 ## JameOS 1.0 ##

-JameOS 1.0 is based on [LFS](https://www.linuxfromscratch.org/ "Linux From Scratch").
+JameOS 1.0 is based on [Linux From Scratch](https://www.linuxfromscratch.org/ "Linux From Scratch").

 **Some features of JameOS 1.0:**